charliejade8888/pet-shop-catalog-api/README.md

 Reactive programming in Kotlin.
 CRUD REST API, Spring WebFlux and R2DBC.

 To start -
-* docker-compose up, don't forget to clean up docker images and rebuild between runs
+* `docker-compose up`, don't forget to clean up docker images and rebuild between runs

 To debug -
-* start keycloak and mariadb, then ./gradlew bootRun <br/>_spring-boot-devtools along with gardle's `assemble --continuous ` task in a seperate terminal will automatically load changes to running app, as soon as you run the assemble task_
+* start keycloak and mariadb, <br>`./gradlew bootRun` and then <br>`./gradlew assemble --continuous` in a seperate terminal <br>now _springboot-dev-tools_ will automatically load changes live.
 * or docker-compose up, don't forget to clean up docker images and rebuild between runs as this way won't provide a live reload, use a default 'Remote JVM Debug' configuration'

 Actuator -